Khirokitia: Archaeology

-The internal divisions of each hut were according to the purpose of its usage.
+Each hut was divided internally according to the purpose of its usage.
 Low walls, platforms designated work, rest or storage areas.
 They had hearths presumably used for cooking and heating, benches and windows and in many cases there is evidence of piers to support an upper floor.
 It is believed that the huts were like rooms several of which were grouped around an open courtyard and together formed the home.
 The population of the village at any one time is thought not to have exceeded 300 to 600 inhabitants.
 The people were rather short – the men about 160 cm on average and the women about 150 cm.
 Infant mortality was very high.
 On average adult men reached 35 years of age and women 33.
 The dead were buried in crouched positions just under the floors of the houses.
-In some instances provision was made for offerings, possibly indicating a form of Ancestor cult within the households.
+In some instances provision was made for offerings, possibly indicating a form of ancestor cult within the households.
 This, the earliest known culture in Cyprus, consisted of a well-organised, developed society mainly engaged in farming, hunting and herding.
 Farming was mainly of cereal crops.
-They also gathered fruit in the surrounding area such as pistachio nuts, figs, olives and prunes.
+They also gathered fruit in the surrounding area such as pistachio nuts, figs, olives and plums.
 The four main species of animals whose remains were found on the site were deer, sheep, goats and pigs.

-The village of Choirokoitia was suddenly abandoned for reasons unknown at around 6000 BC and it seems that the island remained uninhabited for about 1500 years until the next recorded entity, the Sotira group.
-More recent discoveries, however, including several sites in the vicinity of the ancient acropolis of Amathus on the eastern edge of modern Limassol, have filled this chronological gap considerably, revealing that the island was probably occupied continuously at least from the ninth millennium BC.
+The village of Khirokoitia was suddenly abandoned for unknown reasons around 6000 BC and it seems that the island remained uninhabited for about 1,500 years until the next recorded entity, the Sotira group.
+More recent discoveries, however, including several sites in the vicinity of the ancient acropolis of Amathus on the eastern edge of modern Limassol, have filled this chronological gap considerably, revealing that the island was probably occupied continuously from at least the ninth millennium BC.
 Early communities were small and widely dispersed, so not every region would have been as heavily exploited as later in prehistory.